 Taylor’s Presidency and Resignation

 Less than 2 years after he took office, Taylor was faced with opposition by the Liberians United for Reconciliation and Democracy (LURD) rebel group.
 In 2003, a new rebel group called the Movement for Democracy in Liberia (MODEL) joined the fight to oust Taylor and Liberia relapsed into war.
-As attacks on areas close to Monrovia by these 2 groups intensified, the international community was mounting pressure for Taylor’s resignation.
+As LURD and MODEL attacks on areas close to Monrovia intensified, the international community was mounting pressure for Taylor’s resignation.

 After President Obasanjo of Nigeria offered him asylum, Taylor resigned on August 11, 2003 and immediately went into exile in Nigeria.
 His resignation made way for the final peace agreement in Accra and the eventual end of the war on August 18, 2003.

 Vice President Moses Blah was acting president for 2 months while the Comprehensive Peace Agreement was in progress in Ghana.
 The Agreement established the last interim government, the NTGL, headed by Gyude Bryant.
 The interim leadership would work with foreign entities including the UN, World Bank, EU and ECOWAS to establish peace, carry on disarmament, repatriate Liberians, and prepare for national elections.

 The NTGL stayed in power for two years while the nation transitioned to normalcy and prepared for national elections.
 On October 11, 2005, Liberia held national elections and a presidential runoff election on November 5, 2005.
 Ellen Johnson Sirleaf won the runoff election and was sworn in as Liberia’s 23rd president on January 16, 2006.